yeeecheng/SafePlace-GDSC-Solution-Challenge-2022/README.md

 ##### 1. Please ensure that the network connection and GPS are continuously turned on during use
-   * ##### Internet and GPS are required as our project will send request to Google API to get information .
+   * ##### Internet and GPS are required as our project will send requests to Google API to get information .

 ##### 2. Please use SafePlace in Taiwan .
-   * ##### Because all our data processing is set based on Taiwan, if it is used in other countries, it may not be able to use all functions or even bugs.
+   * ##### Because all data is based on Taiwan.
+If it is used in other countries, it may not be able to use all the functions..

 ##### 3. Please do not run on the emulator.
    * ##### Since our project uses GPS to plan a route and mark user's position, and make phone calls to ask for help, it does not work in virtual devices.